Proto:Half-Life 2 (Windows)/September 26th 2003 Build

 Dr. Kleiner's old model, unused textures from earlier development periods, different Citizen faces, and more!

 Every item got changed between here and the final game.
 There are some removed items, too!

 Full conversations by temporary actors, sound effects, the full monty.

-Considering the state of this game, there is a LOAD of unused textures
+Considering the state of this game, there is a ton of unused textures.

 The environment map textures contain images of several maps not in the prototype nor the final game.